Hugo Marcus: Islam

 Marcus was tasked by the Ahmadiyya community with translating the Quran into German during the 1930s, using an English version translated from Arabic by Ahmadiyya missionary Sadr ud-Din during the mid-1920s.
 This was considered a major accomplishment of the Ahmadiyya community in Europe, with Marcus even delaying his escape from Nazi persecution to finish the translation.

 He finally converted to Islam at the age of 51 in 1931, after many years of working with and writing for the Ahmadiyya community.
 To reflect his conversion, Marcus changed his first name from "Hugo" to "Hamid," a shortening of the common Muslim name "Muhammad."

-Marcus seemed to have a somewhat utopian or idealistic view of islam, seeing it as more tolerant and peace-loving than other religions.
+Marcus seemed to have a somewhat utopian or idealistic view of Islam, seeing it as more tolerant and peace-loving than other religions.
 Although the Shahada and first Pillar of Islam calls one to denounce all other faiths besides Islam, Marcus refused to give up his Judaism, pointing to a perhaps self-indulgent and optimistic understanding Islam.

 Persecution by the Nazis

 In November 1938, Marcus was arrested by the Nazi regime at his mother's flat in Berlin for his Jewish heritage.
 He was sent to Oranienburg concentration camp, where he was held for a month, but with help from his friends at the Ahmadiyya community, he was set free.
 At his potential peril, Marcus remained in Berlin until July 1939, in order to finish a German translation of the Quran.
 He left for Switzerland immediately after it was published, bringing with him everything he had ever written (besides Das Tor dröhntzu), weighing at least 100 kilos.

-Despite being one of the lucky few Jews who were allowed to seek refuge from the Nazis in Switzerland, Marcus was forced to keep the name "Hugo Isreal Marcus," which was prescribed by the Nazis to denote his Jewish status, on his Swiss documentation.
+Despite being one of the few Jews who were allowed to seek refuge from the Nazis in Switzerland, Marcus was forced to keep the name "Hugo Isreal Marcus," which was prescribed by the Nazis to denote his Jewish status, on his Swiss documentation.

 Marcus remained in Switzerland for the rest of his life.
 He continued writing and publishing his work, including some love stories which he sent to the Zurich homosexual magazine Der Kreis (The Circle), which was founded by Marcus' old friend Kurt Hiller.

 Most of Marcus' family was displaced or murdered in the holocaust.
 His cousin Else fled to New York, his aunt to British Palestine.
 His cousin Leonie Cahn and her husband fled to Zurich like Marcus and his mother.
 By the time of his mother's death in 1947, Marcus was the last of his brothers alive.